phil-holland/csgo-impact-rating/README.md

 - Trade damage - *if an opponent takes damage very soon after they themself have damaged the player in question*
 - Flash assist damage - *if someone takes damage whilst blinded by a flashbang thrown by the player in question*
 - Defusing the bomb
+- Being "defused on" - *if a T side player is alive when the bomb is defused*
 - Sustaining damage (being hurt)

 > It is important to note that some actions may result in negative Impact Rating being "rewarded".
 For example, sustaining a large amount of damage may shift the round outcome prediction in the favour of your opponents, and therefore you should be punished with the corresponding negative Impact Rating.
 This also applies to team damage, or if a teammate takes damage after being teamflashed.